-A top drive is a very important part of the equipment of drilling.
-It is located on a drilling rig hoisted on a mast or a derrick.
+A top drive is an essential part of the drilling equipment.
+It is located on a drilling rig (Check also types of drilling rigs) hoisted on a rig mast or a derrick.
 The top drive is a combination of electrical and mechanical motor systems.
 Top drives have a variety of advantages and prove beneficial in drilling operations ranging from truck-mounted rigs to offshore drilling platforms.
-However; there are some differences between the onshore and offshore top drives like an offshore drilling platform moves vertically up and down on the rails to avoid the system being carried away by the strong oceanic winds.
-It is basically a part of rotatory systems on drilling rigs that helps rotate the drill stem for performing downhole drilling operations.
+However, there are some differences between the onshore and offshore top drives an offshore drilling platform moves vertically up and down on the rails to avoid the system being carried away by the strong oceanic winds.
+It is a part of rotatory systems on drilling rigs that helps rotate the drill stem for performing downhole drilling operations.

 Functions of Top Drive in Drilling Rig:

-The top drive is used to rotate the drill string during drilling having 1000 horsepower which rotates the shaft to which the drill string is attached.
-It decreases the amount of manual work and labor that is involved in the conventional Kelly system; hence, decreasing the amount of risk associated with that.
+The top drive is one of the components of the drilling rig that is used to rotate the drill string during drilling, having 1000 horsepower, which rotates the shaft to which the drill string is attached.
+It decreases the amount of manual work and labor that is involved in the conventional drilling Kelly system, hence, decreasing the amount of risk associated with that.

 The top drive consists of one or more electric or hydraulic motors that are connected to the drill stem through a short pipe called a “quill”.
-Top drive moves upward and downward on the derrick hanged by a hook below the traveling block.
-Most of the time, slips are kept intact at the rotary table in order to make sure that the drill string does not fall down the well.
+The top drive moves upward and downward on the derrick, hung by a hook below the traveling block.
+Most of the time, slips are kept intact at the rotary table to make sure that the drill string does not fall down the well.

-Key operations of top drive involve extension, grabber, and incline.
+Key operations of the top drive involve extension, grabber, and incline.
 These are discussed briefly here:

-This operation involves the top drive to be present above the trap (mouse hole) where the pipes are located to be lowered into the wellbore.
-Then the connections are made with the pipes present in the trap (mouse hole) with the pen (rotation of the quill).
-After that top drive starts moving upward on the derrick, next to the line connected.
-These steps are repeated 3 times to make a 90 ft drill stem as compared to Kelly system’30 ft drill stem.
+This operation involves the top drive being present above the trap (mouse hole) where the pipes are located to be lowered into the wellbore.
+Then the connections are made with the pipes in the trap (mouse hole) with the pen (rotation of the quill).
+After that top drive starts moving upward on the derrick, next to the line connected, these steps are repeated 3 times to make a 90 ft drill stem as compared to Kelly system’30 ft drill stem.

-Fasteners is another name of those and they can be tilted at different angles for the movement of the elevator minimizing the risks involved.
-They can be tilted 35 degrees forward and 55 degrees backward which allows different tasks linked with running pipes safely and saving the time involved in the operation.
+Fasteners are another name for those; they can be tilted at different angles for the movement of the elevator minimizing the risks involved.
+They can be tilted 35 degrees forward and 55 degrees backward, allowing different tasks linked with running pipes safely and saving the time involved in the operation.

 Advantages of Top Drive in Drilling Rig: